 18. Pink Hair Shag Haircut

 A haircut isn’t the only way to flatter your round face – your stylist can also do it with color.
-Bright, bold shades like pink – which is trending right now as part of e-girl style – tend to draw the eye, so your stylist will place these hues higher on your head, and at the ends, to pull attention away from your cheeks and jaw.
-When combined with a dynamic shag haircut, the color creates a ‘frame’ effect that adds angles to your face’s shape while also helping you stand out from the crowd.
+Bright, bold shades like pink – which is trending right now as part of e-girl style – tend to draw the eye, so your stylist will place these hues higher on your head and at the ends to pull attention away from your cheeks and jaw.
+When combined with a dynamic shag haircut, the pink hair creates a ‘frame’ effect that adds angles to your face’s shape while also helping you stand out from the crowd.

 19. Side Part Natural Hair Lob

 A simple, classic, and flattering option for ladies with round faces and natural hair is a side part lob.
 The natural volume of your curls will create a beautiful frame for your face while making it look slimmer.
 Plus, the side part adds an interesting feature and – best of all – is easy to create.
 To get a defined look, use a comb to part your hair off-center.
 Then apply your favorite styling product and use duckbill clips to hold the parting in place.
 Finally, dab on some firm-hold gel and blowdry across the part to set the style.
 Remove the clips, and you’re done!

 Beloved by fashion editors and influencers worldwide, the wavy lob adds a sophisticated, cool-girl touch to any outfit.
 It’s also one of the best hairstyles for a round face.
 That is because the waves soften the perimeter, disguising the wide cheekbones and large forehead, while the lob length pulls attention away from the jawline and makes your face appear longer.
 While a side parting is ideal for ladies with round faces to create an asymmetric effect, a center part would also work if the waves are placed correctly.